kjoller/leaflet-control-geocoder-dawa/README.md

 Hi all.
 This is a plugin for Per Liedmann's Leaflet.Control.Geocoder, using the Danish Address Web API (DAWA).

 ### Demo
-I have made a demo, where the API is limited to geocoding addresses in the City of Frederiksberg (municapal code 0147):
+I have made a demo, where the API is limited to geocoding addresses in the City of Frederiksberg (municipal code 0147):

 http://lab.kjlr.dk/static/leaflet-control-geocoder-dawa/demo/